Academic excellence lies at the heart of all our courses.

 Degree Outcomes Statement

 The University undertakes a number of measures to ensure that our qualifications accurately recognise, demonstrate and celebrate the academic success of our students.
-During 2019/20 we have analysed our data on the proportions of degree classifications we award and reviewed this range of measures to ensure that all of our students – be they past, present or future – receive qualifications of which they can be proud.
+We regularly analyse our data on the proportions of degree classifications we award and review these alongside this range of measures to ensure that all of our students – be they past, present or future – receive qualifications of which they can be proud.

 More about studying at Worcester